j4w8n/supakit/README.md

 ```

 ### Auth State
 `supabaseAuthStateChange()` handles logic for Supabase's `onAuthStateChange()`.
 A Supabase client is required to be passed-in.
-Then it takes an optional Svelte store, and a callback function.
+Then it takes an optional Svelte store and a callback function.
 The callback function receives the Supabase `{ event, session }` object as a parameter, for doing additional work after an auth event.

 If you pass in a store, Supakit will hydrate it with the Supabase session after the `INITIAL_SESSION`, `SIGNED_IN`, `SIGNED_OUT`, `TOKEN_REFRESHED`, and `USER_UPDATED` events.
 This option is usually used in lieu of SvelteKit's `invalidate()` and `depends()` functions.
-Using both methods would be uncommon.

 Example:
 ```html